FirelyTeam/firely-net-sdk/index.md

 title: Welcome
 ---

-This is the support API for working with the DSTU version of [HL7 FHIR][1] on the .NET platform.
+This is the support API for working with the DSTU version of [HL7 FHIR][1] on the Microsoft .NET (dotnet) platform.
 The API deals with the HTTP and wire format, so you can write code like this to manipulate a patient's data:

 ```csharp
 var client = new FhirClient("http://spark.furore.com/fhir");